One of Swimmer One’s Dead Orchestras promo photos – don’t we look young? Pic: Jannica Honey

 It’s a song partly inspired by guilt.
 I had been spending a lot of time away from my young daughter, mostly because of my day job but partly also because I’d been working on two albums simultaneously, an often time-consuming activity in a different city which was becoming more difficult to justify.
 The line ‘will you forgive our numerous failures and the fact that these songs were mostly about ourselves?’ was addressed directly to her.

 By our second album I was also starting to wonder what the point of all this was.
-The Regional Variations had some lovely reviews and a bit of national radio play, but commercial success wasn’t exactly hammering on our door, and I was reaching a point in my life when I wasn’t sure I even wanted it to.
+Our first, The Regional Variations, had some lovely reviews and a bit of national radio play, but commercial success wasn’t exactly hammering on our door, and I was reaching a point in my life when I wasn’t sure I even wanted it to.
 After all, people I’d met who were in very popular bands didn’t seem conspicuously happier than me.

 In short, I was probably having a bit of a mid-life crisis.
 I was even questioning the point of recording, the thing I loved doing most.
 I’d read that we were living in a fleeting moment in human history where recorded music was considered more important than music performed live, and that the internet’s impending destruction of major record labels, and perhaps the entire music industry, was evidence that this moment might be approaching its end.
 There were all sorts of other interesting ideas about the future of music floating around at that time – that the line between artist and audience would disappear completely, that music would be self-generating, that listening to exactly the same piece of recorded music twice would become a thing of the past, regarded as strange and quaint, its only function being educational archive material.